bretlowery/snakrAWS/README.md

 }
 ```
-11. Test that conf before you deploy with:
+11. Test that conf before you deploy 'cause it's just the right thing to do:
 ```
 $ sudo nginx -t
 ```
-12. If it's ok, start nginx with:
+12. If you're Chloraseptic copasetic, start nginx with:
 ```
 $ sudo service nginx start
 ```